Home > Costs, Scholarships, and Aid > Financial Aid Office

 Checking Your Financial Aid Status in the Student Portal

-Once you’ve submitted the FAFSA - it’s important for you to know the status of your Financial Aid.
+Once you’ve submitted the FAFSA - it’s important for you to know the status of your Financial Aid File.

-After your FAFSA is submitted you may be required to submit additional documents before you are awarded financial aid.
+After your FAFSA is submitted - you may be required to submit additional documents - before you can be awarded financial aid.

-Check your aid status in your student portal to ensure your aid is complete and can be awarded on-time.
+Check your aid status in your student portal to ensure your aid is ready to be awarded on-time.

 Accepting Your Financial Aid Award